 Jesse grew up in a family of believers, trusting in Christ from a very young age.
 He joined Immanuel OPC in Bellmawr as a teenager and was part of the original contingent who formed Immanuel in Medford.
 He attended The College of New Jersey and graduated with a BA in Literature in 2002.
-He and his wife Courtney have five young children.
+He and his wife Courtney have seven children.

 Jesse served as a deacon at Immanuel prior to being ordained as an elder in 2013.
-Jesse works as a regional business developer for commuter van-pooling.

 “Deacons are called to show forth the compassion of Christ in a manifold ministry of mercy toward the saints and strangers on behalf of the church.
 To this end they exercise, in the fellowship of the church, a recognized stewardship of care and of gifts for those in need or distress.” – The Book of Church Order.